sathieu/renovate-docker-os/README.md

 ## Expected behavior

-Like for arcvhitecture, os should not be changed.
+Like for architecture, os should not be changed.

 ## Link to the Renovate issue or Discussion